 In the 19th century, Kierkegaard, in his provocative 1846 booklet The Present Age, termed such a social reduction as a process of “leveling” when he said that

 at its maximum, the leveling process is a deathly silence in which one can hear one’s heart beat, a silence which nothing can pierce, in which everything is engulfed, powerless to resist.(3)

 Although Kierkegaard’s profound insight is perhaps more true today than ever before with the rise of social media and the “deathly silence” that paradoxically defines any Twitter feed, he clearly had never heard a strong Boston accent, an accent which is anything but “a deathly silence.”
 No, a Boston accent is loud, colorful, and occasionally even jarring to the ears in its full and untempered expression.
-But this is precisely why, in the context of globalization, a local accent can almost act as a form resistance to the “monstrous abstractions” that are inherent to the leveling process of globalization.
-What capitalism ultimately wants today is to “flatten” all human experience for the purpose of facilitating and accelerating the interrelated processes of circulation, exchange, and surveillance.
+But this is precisely why, in the context of 21st century globalization, a local accent can almost act as a form resistance to the “monstrous abstractions” that are inherent to the leveling process of globalization.
+What capitalism ultimately wants today is to “flatten” all human experience into encoded technology for the purpose of facilitating and accelerating the interrelated processes of circulation, exchange, and surveillance.

 The contemporary theorist Byung Chul Han, following Kierkegaard, sees that globalized capitalism

 has an inherent violence that makes everything interchangeable, comparable, and thus the same.
 Ultimately, this total equalization leads to a negation of meaning; meaning is something incomparable.(4)

 So in this twisted drive to make all things “interchangeable, comparable, and thus the same” we can better see how local accents are now experienced as an impediment, like an annoying nuisance that prevents optimal participation in the market.
 Thus, a class designed to “get rid of your Boston accent” emerges with a potential client base ready and waiting.